google/grassland/README.md

 functions that will do the work.

-The assumption is that there is a single HTML file, served typically from the root, which is created by taking an file from the repo and finding a line that looks like this:
+The assumption is that there is a single HTML file, served typically from the root, which is created by taking a file from the repo and finding a line that looks like this:

     <base href="/" >